plaskod/web_scraping_scripts/README.md

 Extracting:
 * questions and predictions data
 * comments
-for relationship extraction, information retrieval of similar articles, statistical analysis of the predictions data
+from https://www.metaculus.com/questions/ for relationship extraction, information retrieval of similar articles, statistical analysis of the predictions data

-Using docker+splash v3.5 with Scrapy
+Using docker+splash v3.5 with Scrapy to handle dynamic websites